siscia/easy-hire/liquid-template.md

 ### Overview

-The scope of `Liquid::Template.parse(source)` is pretty limited, it takes a (long) string, a template, as input and create an in-memory rappresentation of such templates.
+The scope of `Liquid::Template.parse(source)` is pretty limited, it takes a (long) string, a template, as input and create an in-memory representation of such templates.

 Now we are focus on understand how this is accomplished.